SAFEGUARDING POLICY & PROCEDURE

 4. Suspicions should not be discussed with anyone else.

-6. It is the right of any individual to make direct referrals to the safeguarding agencies if they feel the Trust has not responded appropriately to concerns.
+6. It is the right of any individual to make direct referrals to the safeguarding agencies if they feel the Trust has not responded appropriately to their concerns.

 7. If there are concerns about the behaviour of a colleague which does not amount to concern of abuse against a specific individual, this procedure should still be followed.